 - 1 tbsp Worcestershire

-Mix your wet ingredients, including the brown sugar, in a microwave-safe or a pan.
+Mix your wet ingredients, including the brown sugar, in a microwave-safe bowl or a pan.
 Heat your mix and frequently stir until the brown sugar is completely dissolved.

 Allow the meat to soak in the marinade for 8 hours.
 Lightly rinse the meat with a large bucket of cold water and pat dry.
 Arrange jerky flat on the trays while spacing it out as much as possible.